-President Donald Trump and North Korean leader Kim Jong Un met this week for a second summit, with some speculating in advance that an official end to the Korean War might have been one outcome (it wasn’t, at least not yet.)
+When President Donald Trump and North Korean leader Kim Jong Un met for a second summit, some speculated in advance that an official end to the Korean War might have been one outcome.
+(It wasn’t.)

 For many Americans, some who weren’t even alive during U.S. involvement in the conflict, the Korean War seemed to end on Feb.
 28, 1983, the day when 121.6 million viewers watched the final episode of the TV show “M*A*S*H,” making it the most watched television broadcast in American history.

 (No other scripted show has come close.
 It was not until February 2010 when the Super Bowl XLIV surpassed the number of total viewers, but not in ratings or share.
 For the 1983 finale, CBS charged sponsors $450,000 for each 30-second block of commercial time, a sum worth more than $1,000,000 today.)

 The hit television show was loosely based on the 1970 Robert Altman film of the same name and even more loosely on a 1968 novel, “M*A*S*H: A Novel About Three Army Doctors,” by former U.S. Army surgeon H. Richard Hornberger, who wrote under the pen name of Richard Hooker.